Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_02.md

     <figcaption><b>Figure 2</b>: Added the 'UsdStageOpen' node to the board for opening a given USD file.</figcaption>
 </figure>

 3. Add a new *UsdPrimGet* node to the board.
 Connect the **stage** output plug from the *UsdStageOpen* node to the **stage** input plug of the new node and set `/hello` as the value for the **primpath** input plug.
-Rename the node as *HelloXformGet* to identify it easily.
+Rename the node as *HelloXformGet* to easily identify it.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_02/step_03_t02.png" alt="Added the 'HelloXformGet' node to the board connected to the 'UsdStageOpen' node for getting the '/hello' prim.">
     <figcaption><b>Figure 3</b>: Added the 'HelloXformGet' node to the board connected to the 'UsdStageOpen' node for getting the '/hello' prim.</figcaption>
 </figure>

 4. Add another *UsdPrimGet* node to the board.
 Connect the **stage** output plug from the *UsdStageOpen* node to the **stage** input plug of the new node and set `/hello/world` as the value for the **primpath** input plug.
-Rename the node as *WorldSphereGet* to identify it easily.
+Rename the node as *WorldSphereGet* to easily identify it.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_02/step_04_t02.png" alt="Added the 'WorldSphereGet' node to the board connected to the 'UsdStageOpen' node for getting the '/hello/world' prim.">
     <figcaption><b>Figure 4</b>: Added the 'WorldSphereGet' node to the board connected to the 'UsdStageOpen' node for getting the '/hello/world' prim.</figcaption>
 </figure>

 5. Add a new *UsdPrimPropertyNamesGet* node to the board.
 Connect the **prim** output plug from the *HelloXformGet* node to the **prim** input plug of the new node.
-Rename the node as *HelloPropertyNamesGet* to identify it easily.
+Rename the node as *HelloPropertyNamesGet* to easily identify it.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_02/step_05_t02.png" alt="Added the 'HelloPropertyNamesGet' node to the board connected to the 'HelloXformGet' node.">
     <figcaption><b>Figure 5</b>: Added the 'HelloPropertyNamesGet' node to the board connected to the 'HelloXformGet' node.</figcaption>
 </figure>

 6. As done in the previous step, add another *UsdPrimPropertyNamesGet* node to the board.
 Connect the **prim** output plug from the *WorldSphereGet* node to the **prim** input plug of this new node.
-Rename the node as *WorldPropertyNamesGet* to identify it easily.
+Rename the node as *WorldPropertyNamesGet* to easily identify it.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_02/step_06_t02.png" alt="Added the 'WorldPropertyNamesGet' node to the board connected to the 'WorldSphereGet' node.">